What is the difference between an asylum seeker and a refugee?

 What is the future for asylum seeker support in London?

 In January 2019, it was announced that the contract for providing accommodation for asylum seekers for the next 10 years, AASC (Asylum Accommodation and Support Services Contract), had been awarded to Clearsprings Ready Homes (CRH) in London.
-This is the current COMPASS accommodation provider in London.
+This was the existing COMPASS accommodation provider in London.

 - In London, CRH has been using subcontractors to procure and manage properties.
 CRH are transitioning to a new business model: while still using subcontractors to provide properties, they will manage properties and relationships with service users directly, and take a greater responsibility for ensuring repairs are completed